-Signs and symptoms of heat exhaustion may develop suddenly, or over time, especially with prolonged periods of exercise.
-Possible heat exhaustion symptoms include:
+Signs and symptoms of heat exhaustion may develop suddenly or over time, especially with prolonged periods of exercise.
+Possible heat exhaustion signs and symptoms include:

 - Cool, moist skin with goose bumps when in the heat

 - Weak, rapid pulse

 - Low blood pressure upon standing

 When to see a doctor